 - This position allows for all forward gears (1-3) except overdrive. - Provides engine braking. - Use when driving conditions cause excessive shifting from O/D to other gears.
-Examples: city traffic, hilly terrain, heavy loads, trailer towing and when engine braking is required. - O/D OFF lamp in the instrument cluster is illuminated.
+Examples: heavy city traffic where continuous shifting in and out of overdrive occurs, hilly terrain, heavy loads, trailer towing and when engine braking is required. - O/D OFF lamp in the instrument cluster is illuminated.